Angrycreative/ACF-Page-Builder-Field/readme.txt

 = Theme integration =

+We recommend using this plugin together with ACF Flexible Content for building beautiful landing pages.
-This is an example of a template using ACF Flexible Content.
+This is an example of a template using ACF Flexible Content:

 `
 if( have_rows('flexible_content_field_name') ) :